occivink/mpv-scripts/README.md

 # seek-to.lua

-Seek to an absolute position in the current video.
+Seek to an absolute position in the current video by typing its timestamp.

 Toggle with whatever binding you chose.
 Move the current cursor position with `<-`, `->`.
 Change the number currently selected with the number keys (duh).
 Press `enter` to seek to the entered position.